NassarX/ML-200179-Project/README.md

-# The Smith Parasite - Predictive Model
+# Data-Driven Predictive Modeling of the Smith Disease.
 Course project of **`Machine Learning`**  course - [MDSAA-DS](www.novaims.unl.pt/MDSAA-DS) - Fall 2022

 ## Details of the Project